 Even as I detox more and more items in my house—including my cleaning products and the contents of my kitchen cupboards—it's still been really hard to make peace with changing how I deal with my period.
-It seems like there’s always just been two options when that time of the month arrives: pads or tampons.
+It seems like there have always been just two options when that time of the month arrives: pads or tampons.

-The more I read about how synthetic fibers (like rayon, which is often present in tampons), non-organic cotton, and plastics affect our bodies and can make us more susceptible to Toxic Shock Syndrome (did anyone else’s middle school health teacher scare them to death over this?) and chemical reproductive/endocrine disruptors, I'm realizing that I should probably switch over to more natural products at least some of the time.
-There's also the environmental impact of using disposable products, which honestly makes me feel incredibly guilty every time I put a box of tampons in my cart at the drugstore.
+The more I read about how synthetic fibers, non-organic cotton, plastics, and chemical reproductive/endocrine disruptors affect our bodies [source], I'm realizing that I should probably switch over to more natural products at least some of the time.
+There's also the environmental impact of using disposable products [source], which honestly makes me feel incredibly guilty every time I put a box of tampons in my cart at the drugstore.

 There's also something to be said for, well, getting in touch with your body's natural functions.
-We live in a society where women are still treated as second class citizens, where periods are icky and gross and we don’t want to talk about them.
-Products like the ones below are revolutionary—for the environment, for our bodies, and for the cultural stigma that exists about menstruation.
+Products like the ones below are revolutionary—for the environment, for our bodies, and for the cultural stigma about menstruation.
 You are a woman!
 You menstruate!
 It's not something to be embarrassed about.

 Here's what to expect from each product, along with some pros and cons.

-Menstrual cups are available in reusable and disposable versions, and some of the reusable ones, like Lunette, can be used for years.
-Lunette Cups are made in Finland from medical-grade rubber silicone, and are folded and then inserted inside you, where they collect the blood.
-They come in 2 different sizes, one for light flow and one for heavy, and a variety of colors.
+Menstrual cups are available in reusable and disposable versions, and some of the reusable ones can be used for years.
+Menstrual cups are made from medical-grade rubber silicone and are folded and then inserted inside you, where they collect the blood.
+They come in different sizes, usually one for light flow and one for heavy, and a variety of colors.

-You can leave menstrual cups in for about 12 hours (versus 4 to 8 for a tampon) and swim, run or do other activities you'd do with a tampon in.
-Since they're simply collecting the blood, cups won't change your vaginal pH or affect beneficial bacteria like a tampon can (which can cause dryness and itchiness); because of this, you can wear them before your period even starts so you're ready.
-When you remove the cup, you pour the blood out and rinse it before re-inserting.
-Between cycles, it’s important to sanitize the cup—Lunette has a liquid cleanser and on-the-go wipes.
+You can leave menstrual cups in for about 12 hours (versus 4 to 8 for a tampon) and swim, run, or do other activities you'd do with a tampon in.
+Since they're simply collecting the blood, cups won't change your vaginal pH or affect beneficial bacteria like a tampon can (which can cause dryness and itchiness).
+Because of this, you can wear them before your period even starts, so you're ready.

-While there’s a bit of a learning curve involved, especially for younger women, once you get the hang of it, it’s no big deal.
+While there’s a bit of a learning curve involved, especially for younger women, it’s no big deal once you get the hang of it.
 And switching is worth it when you consider how much money you’ll save.
-A Lunette Menstrual Cup is $40 and it’ll last you for years.
+A menstrual cup will last years.
 Compare that to the hundreds of dollars you probably spend on tampons and pads each year!

 4. Sea Sponges

-If you want to eliminate pads and tampons altogether, and don't mind keeping a separate stash of underwear on hand, leakproof underwear can be a discrete (and actually kind of stylish!) route.
+If you want to eliminate pads and tampons altogether and don't mind keeping a separate stash of underwear on hand, leakproof underwear can be a discreet route—and actually kind of stylish!
 Many different fabrics and absorbency levels are available, and they're crafted to be leakproof and stain-proof.